Soviet–Japanese border conflicts: Prelude from 1904 to 1932

 From 1918 to 1920 the Imperial Japanese Army (commanded by Emperor Taishō after Meiji died in 1912) were helping the White Army and Alexander Kerensky against the Bolshevik Red Army.
-In the same years they also helped the Czechoslovak Legion in Siberia to get back to Europe after an Armoured Train from Austria-Hungary in Europe got lost in Siberia.
+In the same years they also helped the Czechoslovak Legion in Siberia to get back to Europe via the Trans-Siberian Railway.
 When the Czechoslovak Legion got back to Europe in 1920, Austria-Hungary had already collapsed and Czechoslovakia had been created two years before.
 Japan withdrew from the Russian Revolution and the Civil War in 1922.
 However, following its previous occupation in 1919 and the Soviet intervention in Mongolia of 1921, the Republic of China had to withdraw from Outer Mongolia in 1921.
 In 1922, after they captured Vladivostok in 1918 to stop the Bolsheviks in the Russian Far East during the Civil War, the Japanese had to retreat and withdraw back to Japan because the Bolsheviks led by Lenin were too powerful and everyone was tired of war after The Great War ended in 1918 (in Europe, Africa, Asia).

 Following Hirohito's Japanese invasion of Manchuria in 1931–1932, (after Taisho's death in 1926) violations of the borders between Manchukuo, the Mongolian People's Republic and the Soviet Union took place frequently.
 Many of them were misunderstandings due to insufficiently marked nature of the border, but some were intentional acts of espionage.
 Between 1932 and 1934, according to the Imperial Japanese Army, 152 border disputes occurred, largely because the Soviets infiltrated Manchuria for intelligence purposes.
 The Soviets blamed the Japanese for 15 cases of border violation, 6 air intrusions, and 20 episodes of "spy smuggling" in 1933 alone.
 Hundreds of other violations were reported by both sides throughout the following years.
 To make matters worse, Soviet-Japanese diplomacy and trust had declined even further, with the Japanese being openly called "fascist enemies" at the Seventh Comintern Congress in July 1935.